hamzeen/nooraniya/README.md

 7. Once the above step is complete, type `npm run launch` & press enter
 8. Open your browser & visit http://localhost:3000 to see the magic!

+### Additional:
+if you dont have an editor to open json files, download this editor: https://atom.io/

 ## Installation Steps (for admins)

 1. Clone repo